Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 \item The Daily News (Perth, WA) 18 May 1921 p.
 3. Smoke Signals.

 While on the hills I saw a smoke signal on the Burtville hills that was remarkable.
-The column of smoke was divided into two branches, and as they swayed in the wind it was in a way suggestive of a man walking, but how the Aborigines from the township could tell it was Billy beat me altogether.
+The column of smoke was divided into two branches, but how the Aborigines from the township could tell it was Billy beat me altogether.
 Their system of bush telegraphy is guarded by strict secrecy, and their efficacy in deciphering bush cryptograms is almost uncanny.

 \item The Queenslander (Brisbane, Qld) 10 Sep 1921 p.
 11. Aboriginal Smoke Signals.
 By Eli Rhys.

 From observation of these signals Cook ascertained that Australia was inhabited.
 Flinders in 1823, then exploring Spencer's Gulf, inferred from the numerous columns of rising smoke that the country was well inhabited and plentifully supplied with food.